 Avocado, mango, pineapple juice, mint, coconut milk and cucumber make up this cool, refreshing tropical cocktail.
+Share it with friends and family on repeat during the warm summer months!

 Tropical Avocado Cocktail with mango, pineapple juice, coconut milk, cucumber, mint and lime.
 These healthy refined sugar-free cocktails are refreshing and delicious!

 I know…avocado in a cocktail?
-You think I’m three sheets to the wind, but bare with me here.
+You think Iโ€™m three sheets to the wind, but bear with me here.

 Do you ever find yourself choosing between a smoothie and a cocktail?
-I encounter this conundrum more often than I’d like to admit.
+I encounter this conundrum more often than Iโ€™d like to admit.
 But, haste: today we combine the two so that we fulfill both needs with flying colors.

-California avocado, cucumber, mint, mango, lime juice, pineapple juice, coconut milk, and tequila (or gin or white rum) make for a super refreshing frozen cocktail (or daiquiri if you will) slash boozy smoothie to share with your people or to covet to yourself.
+Perfectly ripe avocado, cucumber, mint, mango, lime juice, pineapple juice, coconut milk, and tequila make for a super refreshing frozen cocktail.

-If you have ever put avocado in a smoothie, this avocado-infused cocktail is the same concept – it adds creamy richness, and you can’t taste the avocado.
+Ripe Avocado: Avocado adds creamy richness, and you canโ€™t taste the avocado.
 Plus, it actually helps take the edge off the booze, which makes the whole thing go down super smoothly… and dangerously quickly.

 Tropical Avocado Cocktail with mango, pineapple juice, coconut milk, cucumber, mint and lime.
 These healthy refined sugar-free cocktails are refreshing and delicious!

-All ingredients go into the blender and out comes a boozy treat… it’s as simple as that!
+All ingredients go into the blender and out comes a boozy treat… itโ€™s as simple as that!

 Tropical Avocado Cocktail with mango, pineapple juice, coconut milk, cucumber, mint and lime.
 These healthy refined sugar-free cocktails are refreshing and delicious!